lennart-maack/GANs-Pytorch/README.md

 # GANs-Pytorch <!-- omit in toc -->

-This repository contains different useful functions for training and evaluating GANs
+This repository contains different GAN architectures and functions for dataloading, training and evaluating GANs

 ## Table of Content <!-- omit in toc -->